sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

   ticket/15300
   u/aschilling/combinat/kschur
 }}}
-To see all merged branches
+To see all merged branches on your local computer
 {{{
 $ git branch --merged=master
   master